-- From the menu choose PLS SICK Diagnosis.
+• From the menu choose PLS - SICK Diagnosis.

-- This dialog box appears.

-- Make sure zero is entered as the device address and "PLS" as the device type, and confirm with "OK".
+Make sure zero is entered as the device address and "PLS" as the device type, and confirm with "OK".

 The "Execute Diagnosis" dialog box appears.
 In it you will find various telegrams with which you can execute additional commands and functions.